-LCFF Revenue, including State Aid and EPA funding, for FY16/17 - FY18/19 utilizes the assumptions from the FCMAT LCFF Calculator.
+LCFF Revenue, including State Aid and EPA funding, for FY18/19 - FY20/21 utilizes the assumptions from the FCMAT LCFF Calculator.
 A conservative budget position was maintained in the formulation of the three year projection.
-OYA will work in tandem with the SIATech Nonprofit Educational Company.
-SIATech is an award-winning dropout recovery program.
-SIATech is a fully-accredited network of public charter high schools that operates in partnership with Job Corps, WIOA programs, and school districts.
-Our affiliation with this established educational entity allows us to collect ADA for all students ages 16 to 24.
+Our affiliation with Work2Future Foundation allows us to collect ADA for all OYA students ages 16 to 24.
 This is allowed under Chapter 3, Charter School Operation - California Education Code Section 47612.1, which states the following:

-(a) Except for the requirement that a pupil be a
+(a) Except for the requirement that a pupil be a California resident, subdivision (b) of Section 47612 shall not apply to a charter school whose charter was granted by its chartering authority before July 1, 2014, and that provides instruction exclusively in partnership with any of the following:

-California resident, subdivision (b) of Section 47612 shall not apply to a charter school whose charter was granted by its chartering authority before July 1, 2014, and that provides instruction exclusively in partnership with any of the following: (1) The federal Workforce Investment Act of 1998 (Public Law No. 105-220; 29 U.S.C.
+(1) The federal Workforce Investment Act of 1998 (Public Law No. 105-220; 29 U.S.C.
 Sec.
 2801 et seq.).

-The Workforce Investment Act (now the Workforce Innovation and Opportunity Act - WIOA) was created to provide state and local areas the flexibility to collaborate across educational and non-profit workforce development systems.
+The Workforce Investment Act (now the Workforce Innovation and Opportunity Act -WIOA) was created to provide state and local areas the flexibility to collaborate across educational and non-profit workforce development systems.
 This effort is undertaken to assure that disengaged students have an opportunity to develop the skills needed by current employees and industries.
-Educational agencies working in collaboration in a WIOA workforce development partnership, such as the one we have established with SIATech, allows OYA to service these 16-24 year old disengaged students and collect state ADA.
+Educational agencies working in collaboration in a WIOA workforce development partnership, such as the one we have established with SIATech, allows OYA to service these disengaged students and collect state ADA.